Environmental Improvement Status Report – December 2014

 - We compost.
 Virtually all left-overs and food waste is collected and taken to a centralized composting service, where it is processed and sold to farmers and gardeners.
 Using this service allows us to compost year round.

-- Our main company vehicle is now a Toyota Plug-in Prius, which will be particularly economical on short trips using virtually no gas.
+- Our main company vehicle is now a Toyota Plug-in Prius, which is particularly economical on short trips using virtually no gas.
 Our first Prius served us well over 5 years of operation coping with the hills of the Mad River Valley, our seasonal weather and doing mainly short trips while averaging about 43 mpg, or 5.5l/100km.
-We have also been impressed by its performance in the winter – with good snow tires of course.
+The Plug-in Prius has averaged about 59 mpg, or 4l/100km (plus lots of electrons!) over its first 9 months.
+We have also been impressed by the performance of the Prius in the winter – with good snow tires of course.

 - To discourage the use of bottled water, which has a significant environmental impact through the one-time use of plastic bottles and the energy for transportation, we strongly encourage guests to make use of our excellent spring-fed well water – see our related blog entry: Time to Retire Bottled water.
 We provide complimentary re-useable water bottles for our guests to use during their visit, and to take home if they wish.